New Alleged Hunter Biden Texts Suggest He Was Accused Of Being ‘Sexually Inappropriate With Children’

 The laptop was originally discovered by Trump associate Rudy Giuliani, which has shed doubt on the integrity of the findings.
 Lev Parnas, a Ukrainian-born businessman and former Giuliani associate who previously worked with the attorney to find dirt on the Bidens, claimed that pair first heard of the compromising information on May 30, 2019.

 Recently, One America News Network anchor Jack Posobiec offered to show Mark Cuban — who has endorsed the Democratic Party’s nominee — the materials on the controversial laptop, to which the entrepreneur agreed.
-He also asked New York Times White House correspondent Maggie Haberman, NBC News reporter Ben Collins, and American journalist Josh Marshall.
+Cuban also asked New York Times White House correspondent Maggie Haberman, NBC News reporter Ben Collins, and American journalist Josh Marshall to come along.